Metcalfe's Food Company

 Metcalfe's Food Company was a privately owned food business founded in 2009 by Julian Metcalfe, the founder of the sandwich chain, Pret A Manger, and Robert Jakobi.
 Metcalfe's Food Company sold products under two brands Metcalfes Skinny and Itsu Grocery.

-The company was acquired in 2024 by SpartanNash, a food solutions company.

 History

 Julian Metcalfe founded Metcalfe's Food in 2009 as a way to sell popcorn and healthier food snacks to food service outlets.
 A year later Robert Jakobi joined the company as managing director.

 Robert Jakobi introduced chocolate covered edamame to the United Kingdom market in 2010 and sold them initially under his own ‘Pod bites’.
 He sought a bigger platform for the product and merged ‘Pod bites’ into Metcalfe's Food Company and become the managing director in October 2010.

 In 2015, the company split into two brands.
 'Itsu grocery' became a part of the Itsu business and Metcalfes Skinny became a standalone business.

 Kettle Foods acquired a 26% interest in Metcalfe's Skinny in January 2016 and in October of that same year purchased the remaining 74%.

-In April 2024, SpartanNash announced it had acquired Metcalfe's.